 FAIREY FULMAR MARK I: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 14.15 meters 46 feet 5 inches wing area 31.77 sq_meters 342 sq_feet length 12.24 meters 40 feet 1 inch height 4.27 meters 14 feet empty weight 3,955 kilograms 8,720 pounds MTO weight 4,855 kilograms 10,700 pounds max speed at altitude 400 KPH 250 MPH / 215 KT service ceiling 6,255 meters 21,500 feet endurance 4 hours _____________________ _________________ _______________________

 Pilots found the Fulmar maneuverable and generally pleasant to fly, though when heavily laden it was unsteady around its longitudinal axis.
 The only major drawback to the machine was its performance, with a top speed of only about 400 KPH (250 MPH) and a sluggish rate of climb.
-The low performance was not a surprise, since the Fulmar had effectively the same powerplant as the Hurricane but was loaded down with two aircrew and carrier kit.
-Obviously nobody in the Air Ministry or FAA had believed such an aircraft could fight on even terms with a German Bf-109 or other modern land-based fighter, but that limitation was accepted on the basis that the Fulmar would provide air cover for deep-water operations -- where Axis patrol and attack aircraft would be a threat, but a short-ranged fast fighter like the Bf-109 would not.
+The low performance was not a surprise, since the Fulmar had effectively the same powerplant as the Hurricane, but was loaded down with two aircrew and carrier kit.
+Obviously nobody in the Air Ministry or FAA had believed such an aircraft could fight on even terms with a German Messerchmitt Bf 109 or other modern land-based fighter, but that limitation was accepted on the basis that the Fulmar would provide air cover for deep-water operations -- where Axis patrol and attack aircraft would be a threat, but a short-ranged fast fighter like the Bf 109 would not.

 A navigator in the back seat was seen as necessary for oceanic operations, and could also serve as an observer, carrying binoculars and possibly a hand-held camera for scouting flights.
-Having accepted the need for a larger aircraft, the Fulmar was also designed with a large fuel supply, giving twice the endurance of a Hurricane, as well as capacity for twice as much ammunition.
-In any case, the Fulmar was superior to anything else the FAA had available at the time, and it was what could be obtained quickly until something better came along.
+Having accepted the need for a larger aircraft, the Fulmar was also designed with a large fuel supply, giving it twice the endurance of a Hurricane, as well as capacity for twice as much ammunition.
+In any case, the Fulmar was superior to anything else the FAA had at the time, and it was what could be obtained quickly until something better was obtained.

 After delivery of 250 Fulmar Mark I machines, production went on to the "Fulmar Mark II", which featured reduced weight, a Merlin 30 engine with 970 kW (1,300 HP), a new propeller, a thousand rounds per gun, and other changes.
 The Mark II's major recognition feature was the addition of a scoop on either side of the undernose radiator cooler inlet, cluttering up the Fulmar's lines slightly.
 The increased power and reduced weight of the Mark II did not actually result in a much faster aircraft, but climb rate was significantly improved, and of course aircrew appreciated the greater margin of performance for carrier takeoffs.